WLTP and RDE economy and emission tests explained

 European legislators introduced new real-world tests at the same time WLTP laboratory assessments came in.
 The RDE (Real Driving Emissions) test sees cars have a Portable Emissions Measurement System (PEMS) fitted to their rear to measure particulate matter, fuel economy and nitrogen oxide (NOx) emissions, and taken out on public roads for 90-120 minutes.

-RDE tests have to be carried out and logged by manufacturers, but only the particulate matter element has to be passed at present.
-From September 2019 the NOx emission element will also have to be passed.
+RDE tests have to be carried out and logged by manufacturers – both a particulate matter and NOx emission element have to be passed.

 Are cars assessed under WLTP still Euro 6 models?

 Yes.
 Euro 6 standards arrived in 2014-15, setting a limit of 80 milligrams per kilometre (mg/km) for NOx for diesel cars (60mg/km for petrols) and 4.5mg/km of particulate matter (microscopic soot and other waste particles) for all passenger cars.
-Euro 6 standards will be in place until at least 2021, and the limits they comprise haven’t changed; WLTP has simply toughened up the way cars are measured against them.
+Euro 6 standards are expected to be in place until at least 2025, and the limits they comprise haven’t changed; WLTP has simply toughened up the way cars are measured against them.
+A firm date is yet to be set for the introduction of Euro 7 standards.

 WLTP and RDE economy and emissions tests could still be unrealistic

-The WLTP/RDE tests for car fuel economy and emissions are unlikely to match real-world figures, according to Mercedes.
+However, according to Mercedes the WLTP/RDE tests for car fuel economy and emissions are unlikely to match real-world figures,

 Speaking exclusively to Auto Express, Mercedes’ Dr Christoph Höhmann, in charge of Certification of Emissions and Consumption in the EU, said, “It’s not for us to introduce WLTP, but we stand behind it.”